ibm-cloud-docs/cis/api-resource.md

 Here's how to view the CIS API specifications:

-1. To view the CIS APIs, navigate to the [CIS API Spec](https://console.bluemix.net/apidocs/2640-cloud-internet-services) page.
+1. To view the CIS APIs, navigate to the [API Docs](https://console.bluemix.net/apidocs/) page.

-2. From the left navigation menu, choose from the list of available APIs.
+2. From the left navigation menu, check the Networking box to filter the APIs.

+3. Choose from the list of available Cloud Internet Services APIs.

 ## Notes